Artem45464/Auto-clicker-py/README.md

 The auto-clicker utilizes threading to handle continuous clicking without blocking the main program:
 - Uses threading.Event() for clean thread control
 - Implements a lock mechanism for thread-safe console output
-- Calculates precise sleep intervals to maintain accurate clicking rate
+- Uses a schedule-based timing mechanism for precisely 20 clicks per second
+- Uses pynput for both mouse control and keyboard input

 ## Requirements
 - Python 3.6+
 - pynput library
-- keyboard library

 ## Troubleshooting
-If you encounter permission issues:
+If you encounter issues:
 - On macOS, ensure you've given Terminal/application accessibility permissions in System Preferences > Security & Privacy > Privacy > Accessibility
-- On Windows, run the script as Administrator
+- On Windows, no special permissions are required
-- On Linux, you may need to run with sudo or adjust input device permissions
+- On Linux, you may need to adjust input device permissions